 Thank you for your interest in graduate studies in Physics.
 Here we give a general overview of Princeton’s Physics Ph.D. program.
 For information on admissions and more detailed program requirements, please see the links to the left.

-Graduate study in the Department of Physics is strongly focused on research leading to the Doctor of Philosophy (Ph.D.) degree.
 We welcome students from diverse backgrounds and strive to provide a sense of community and inclusiveness where students are enabled to achieve their full potential.
+Graduate study in the Department of Physics is strongly focused on research, and only the Doctor of Philosophy (Ph.D.) program is offered.
 The Physics Department maintains an active research program with equal emphasis on theoretical and experimental studies.
-Primary research areas are theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, theoretical and experimental condensed matter physics, and theoretical and experimental biophysics.
+Besides its traditional strengths in theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, and theoretical condensed matter physics, it has newer strong and growing groups in experimental condensed matter physics and biophysics.

-Physics department faculty and graduate students are active in research collaborations with scientists in several other departments, including astrophysical sciences, plasma physics, chemical & electrical engineering, chemistry, biology, neuroscience, and quantitative and computational biology, as well as the Institute for Advanced Study and the Princeton Institute for the Science and Technology of Materials.
+Physics department faculty and graduate students are active in research collaborations with scientists in several other departments, including astrophysical sciences, electrical engineering, chemistry, biology, neuroscience, and the program in quantitative and computational biology, as well as the Institute for Advanced Study and the Princeton Institute for the Science and Technology of Materials.
 If prior approval is obtained, students may conduct their research under the supervision of advisers from outside the physics department.

 For information on graduate student life check out the Student Experience page